razor389/bitmessage-rust/README.md

 - **Subscription to Node**: Clients should be able to subscribe to updates from the node for the node prefix
 - **Timeouts**: Implement timeouts on read operations
 - **Network Connectivity**: Nodes should periodically ping one another in a lightweight way to stay active.
 Otherwise go into an inactive node list.
-- **Acknowledgment of Messages**: Implementing optional acknowledgments to ensure message delivery.
-- **Integration Testing**: Adequate tests for every function
 - **Weakness Analysis**: Identifying flaws in the protocol, including the potential for associating sender addresses with IPs.
 - **Group Messaging**: Bitmessage group messaging.
 - **TOR connectivity to nodes**: Nodes should optionally support connection via TOR.
 - **Node Prefix-Based Forwarding**: Propagating messages only to nodes with matching prefixes.
 - **Node Prefix Adjustments**: Dynamic prefix adjustments based on node traffic analysis and peer node visibility
 - **Node Traffic Analysis**: Helping nodes decide their optimal prefix level.